BATON: A Multimodal Benchmark for Bidirectional Automation Transition Observation in Naturalistic Driving: The Dataset

 \subsection{Dataset Overview}

 \sysname~is a real-world multimodal driving dataset built for studying bidirectional driver--automation control transitions.
-The current release contains 380 routes, 8{,}044 segments, and 136.6 hours of driving from 127 drivers across 84 car models, covering both human-driven and DA-assisted driving.
-Using our unified event definition, we identify 2{,}892 control-transition events, including 1{,}460 DA handovers and 1{,}432 takeovers.
+The current release contains 781 routes and 204.9 hours of driving from 173 drivers across 108 car models and 22 manufacturers, covering both human-driven and DA-assisted driving.
+Each driver in \sysname{} is a unique, pseudonymous driver ID: one recording setup is installed per vehicle and used by a single driver, so driver IDs correspond one-to-one to drivers and, in almost all cases, to their vehicles (only 4 of the 150 benchmark drivers recorded in more than one vehicle model; full driver--vehicle statistics in Appendix~\ref{app:dataset}).
+Of the 165.4 moving hours, 49.0\% are DA-engaged and 51.0\% are human-driven, so the dataset observes both control regimes in comparable volume.
 This scale and diversity make \sysname~suitable for a benchmark study of driver--DA interaction rather than a narrow case study.

-At the route level, \sysname~exhibits substantial variation in duration, driving mode composition, and sensing completeness.
-Under the strict active-state definition described later, 166 routes are DA-dominant, 94 are mixed, and 120 are primarily human-driven.
-These properties allow the dataset to support not only bidirectional handover prediction, but also broader multimodal study of driving-action context and control-transition behavior.
+\sysname{} is a living dataset: the corpus grew from 129 hours at its initial release in April 2026 to 204.9 hours within three months, and it continues to grow through ongoing community contributions.
+The benchmark is therefore defined on a frozen, quality-filtered subset: 565 route bundles totaling 162.1 hours from 150 drivers and 99 car models, in which our unified event definition identifies 3{,}593 control-transition events (1{,}800 DA handovers and 1{,}793 takeovers).
+All results in this paper are reported on this frozen subset; the remaining routes are released for future use.